The Gibson

 arch top guitar produced by any maker, and the 1924 "Lloyd Loar" L-5,

-the first "modern" archtop guitar.
+the first "modern" archtop guitar, built with "F" holes.

 1929 Gibson "Florentine" Nick Lucas Special Guitar